rumezaa/Blu3Whale/README.md

 App - blu3whale

-blu3whale aims to create an immersive environment for those suffering and recovering from an eating disorder, and would like to view their progress
+blu3whale aims to create an immersive environment for those recovering from an eating disorder, and allows user to track their wellness through a perscise algorithm.

 Python based GUI - Kivy, along with natural langauge processing implementation, an extetive recipe search interface using the mealDB api and much more!